-During his appointment, Titlow was stationed in the Office of Spatial Analysis and Visualization (OSAV) at the Bureau of Transportation Services (BTS) in Washington, D.C.
+During his appointment, Titlow was stationed in the Office of Spatial Analysis and Visualization (OSAV) at the Bureau of Transportation Statistics (BTS) in Washington, D.C.
 Under the guidance of his mentor, Ed Strocko, Director of BTS OSAV, Titlow contributed to several projects involving the analysis of big spatial datasets of GPS data points from different modes of transportation.

 His research specifically examined how BTS can use data associated with three different modes of transportation: freight trucks, airplanes and ships.
 Titlow collected data on each mode from various sources, including private industry and government sources.
 He then coded algorithms and applied geospatial layers to the data in order to extract valuable information from each transportation system.
 Titlow’s results included information such as when and where vehicles were stopped, how long vehicles spent inside a facility and how to determine when a vehicle had completed a trip.